open-telemetry/opentelemetry-specification/oteps/0250-Composite_Samplers.md

 The returned `SamplingIntent` is constructed as follows.

-- If using the obtained threshold value as the final threshold would entail sampling more spans than the declared target rate, the sampler SHOULD increase the threshold to a value that would meet the target rate.
+- If using the obtained threshold value as the final threshold would entail sampling more spans than the declared target rate, the sampler SHOULD set the threshold to a value that would meet the target rate.
 Several algorithms can be used for threshold adjustment, no particular behavior is prescribed by the specification though.
+- The `IsAdjustedCountReliable` returns the result of calling this function on the `SamplingIntent` provided by the delegate.
-- The `GetAttributes` function returns the union of the set of `Attributes` returned by calling the delegate's `GetAttributes` and own `Attributes`.
+- The `GetAttributes` function returns the result of calling this function on the `SamplingIntent` provided by the delegate.
 - The `UpdateTraceState` function returns the `Tracestate` as returned by calling `UpdateTraceState` from the delegate's `SamplingIntent`.

 TO DO: consider introducing a `ConsistentConjuntion` sampler (similar to `Conjunction` from Approach One) that would generalize the relationship between the delegate and the principal sampler, and remove the explicit delegate from `ConsistentRateLimiting`.